United Arab Airlines Flight 869 (1963): Probable cause

 Because no wreckage was salvaged and the crew did not report any problems, it was concluded that the aircraft was probably lost due to loss of control while turning in severe turbulence and heavy rain.

-Death of Boy Scouts of the Philippines Scouting Contingent
+Boy Scouts of the Philippines scouting contingent

-Boy Scouts of the Philippines scouts heading to the Jamboree that died in the Plane Crash.
+24 scouts and scouting officials of the Boy Scouts of the Philippines were headed to the 11th World Scout Jamboree in Marathon, Greece.
+From Manila, the delegation took a KLM flight to Hong Kong to catch the United Arab Airlines 869 connecting flight to Athens.
+The Filipino delegation were among the 63 killed in the crash.